SoHo Weekly News

-The SoHo Weekly News (SWN) was a weekly alternative newspaper founded by music publicist Michael Goldstein and published in New York City from 1973 to 1982.
-Positioned as a competitor to The Village Voice, it struggled financially.
-The paper was purchased by Associated Newspaper Group in 1979 and shut down three years later when they were unable to make it profitable.
+The SoHo Weekly News (SWN) was a weekly alternative newspaper founded by American music publicist Michael Goldstein and published in New York City from 1973 to 1982.
+Goldstein positioned the paper as a competitor to The Village Voice, an established alternative newspaper, but it struggled financially.
+SWN was acquired by Associated Newspaper Group in 1979 and ceased publication three years later after the company was unable to make it profitable.

-The paper was known for its coverage of Manhattan's SoHo neighborhood, which was just starting to become fashionable.
-Although the official editorial stance was anti-gentrification, some retrospectives have argued that its coverage of local culture and business actually contributed to the upward trend in property values.
-Coverage of emerging music acts in local venues was particularly strong, including being one of the first papers to interview the punk rock band the Ramones.
+The paper was known for its coverage of Manhattan's SoHo neighborhood as the area was becoming gentrified.
+Although the official editorial stance was anti-gentrification, one retrospective argued that its coverage of local culture and business contributed to the upward trend in property values.
+Its coverage of emerging music acts in local venues was particularly strong, including one of the first newspaper interviews with the punk rock band the Ramones.

-Many staff at the paper had storied careers after the paper shut down.
-Annie Flanders founded Details magazine; Kim Hastreiter and David Hershkovits started Paper.
-Bill Cunningham spent many decades as a photojournalist for The New York Times, Allan Tannenbaum became known for his coverage of rock musicians, and Bruce Weber got his start photographing male fashion models with an influential SWN photo story showing an underwear-clad male model in erotic poses.
+Many of the staff went on to have distinguished careers after the paper shut down.
+Annie Flanders founded Details magazine while Kim Hastreiter and David Hershkovits started Paper.
+Bill Cunningham spent decades as a photojournalist for The New York Times, Allan Tannenbaum became known for his coverage of rock musicians, and Bruce Weber got his start photographing male fashion models with an influential SWN photo story showing an underwear-clad male model in erotic poses.

+Background

+The SoHo Weekly News (SWN) was an alternative newspaper founded in 1973 by American music publicist Michael Goldstein and published in New York City until 1982.
+The paper competed with The Village Voice which over the previous two decades had established itself as the city's largest newsweekly.

+Although the term alternative newspaper is not well defined, it generally refers to papers which cater to a distinct community or social group, often promoting a particular political point of view.
+The 1960s and early 1970s saw the emergence of many of these, usually short-lived, in New York and elsewhere.
+Following the establishment of the Voice in 1955, Walter Bowart's counter-culture East Village Other (EVO) started in 1965, running until 1972.
+On the heels of EVO, with many of the same staff, was the New York Ace debuting in 1971 and lasting only about a year.
+Rat Subterranean News was published from 1968 to 1970.
+Elsewhere in the US, similar publications of the era included the Los Angeles Free Press (1964–1971), the San Francisco Oracle (1966–1968), Milwaukee's Kaleidoscope (1967–1971), the Chicago Seed (1967–1974), and Seattle's Helix (1967–1970).